pythonpioneer/machine-learning/what-is-machine-learning.md

 # What is Machine Learning?

-In today's era, machine learning (ML) has become one of the most influential, popular, and rapidly growing fields.
-It powers various technologies from personalized song suggestions to reusable rocket launch systems, spam detection, and medical diagnosis.
-But what is Machine Learning (ML), and how does it work?
+In this computer era, there are various growing fields and machine learning is one of those.
+We can define machine learning as the ability of a machine to learn and perform action on its own.
+ML or Machine learning is a highly transformative and influential technology in our computer world.
+This has many real-world applications such as generative AI, self-driving cars and reusable rocket launch systems.
+Follow me on this journey into machine learning to see what it is.

-In this article, we'll explore the fundamentals of ML, the types of machine learning, how it works, its advantages and benefits, and some real-world applications and challenges associated with this transformative technology.
+So, this article will encompass the basics of ML, How it is getting implemented in real life, and the different benefits of machine learning.

 ## Table of Contents